-Type Eight is called the Leader, the Challenger and the Protector because of their keen awareness of power dynamics: who is in control, who might need protection, who needs to be challenged.
+Enneagram Type 8 is called the Leader, the Challenger and the Protector because of their keen awareness of power dynamics: who is in control, who might need protection, who needs to be challenged.
 Leader 8s are usually blunt, direct, “what you see is what you get” people with forceful, big personalities.
 Sometimes described as a bull in a china shop, Leader 8s often get feedback at some point in their life that they are just too much for people or that they overwhelm others.
 Sharing vulnerable, softer emotions can be challenging for Leader 8s who are typically not comfortable expressing anything that feels like weakness.

-Gifts to the World
+Enneagram Type 8 Gifts to the World

 Leader 8s offer the world leadership, resourcefulness, an interest in fairness and equality and protection for the underdog.
 Natural leaders, this type is decisive, strong and resourceful.
 Extremely tough, they keep going long after other people give up.
 The soldiers of the Enneagram, Leader 8s often defend the weak, vulnerable and underprivileged.

-Leader 8s Typically Report
+Enneagram Type 8s Typically Report

-1) They Access Anger Easily
+1. They Access Anger Easily

 Leader 8s tend to overexpress anger.
 They report that anger comes up so fast, it feels almost impossible to stop even though they often regret the consequences.
 This anger is typically linked to feeling vulnerable, although most Leader 8s don’t experience it that way.